top of page

 COSTS OF BUILDING A HOUSE

-These buildings are likely to be there for 50-100yrs, in this time we can change the flooring, replace the carpets and paint the walls as tastes evolve or maintenance requires but we only really get one shot at getting the design right – and a good design never goes out of fashion!
+These buildings are likely to be there for 50-100yrs, in this time we can change the flooring, replace the carpets and paint the walls but we only really get one shot at getting the design right – and a good design never goes out of fashion!

 A question we all ask when embarking on the journey of a new home or renovation: